shadow river books

 The Manuscript Review takes three to four weeks and is an investment of $400 which I will gladly credit toward future editing on the same book.

-I have limited spaces for these reviews each year (typically only 5-7), but I do currently have one opening in the fall.
-To secure one of these spots, click below to APPLY TODAY.
+I have limited spaces for these reviews each year.
+To secure a spot in my schedule, click below to APPLY TODAY.

 Let's get started!I can't wait to see what you've written!